Arnifabiziagne/Panorama/README.md

-Panorama project
-this script builds a phylogenetic tree from a gfa file.
+Panorama project : build a phylogenetic tree from a gfa file.

 # Installation